PrasukDurugkar/PrasukDurugkar/README.md

 - 👀 I’m interested in Web Development and Android Development
 - 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate with other programmer and developer like me.
-- 📫 How to reach me you can reach me on instagram (username:PrasukDurugkar)
+- 📫 How to reach me you can reach me on instagram (username: prasukdurugkar)

 <!---
 PrasukDurugkar/PrasukDurugkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.